odhran-kainos/blog/post/23 - Scala Vector operations aren't "Effectively Constant" time.md

 is then equivalent to `O(log2(n))` by the rules of Big-O analysis.

-However, we could run a thought experiment: what if constant factors *did* matter in Big-O analysis?
-What if that was the mechanism that let us define `O(log2(n))` as "logarithmic", but `O(0.2 * log2(n))` as "effectively constant".
-What then?
+However, we could run a thought experiment: what if constant factors *did* matter in Big-O analysis, and could shift the balance between "logarithmic" and "effectively constant"?

-It turns out you can then "prove" all sorts of crazy things!
+It turns out that given:

-Given that:

 - `O(log2(n))` algorithms are "logarithmic"
 - `O(log32(n))`, or `O(0.2 * log2(n))`, algorithms are "effectively constant"

-That is, a "logarithmic" algorithm sped up by a constant factor of 5x is, by our logic, "effectively constant".
+You can then "prove" all sorts of crazy things!

-Perhaps now, we can consider a single `O(0.2 * log2(n))` Vector lookup to be "effectively constant".
+Let's consider a single `O(0.2 * log2(n))` Vector lookup to be "effectively constant".
 However what if we then perform *five* vector lookups?

 Given that five Vector lookups takes 5 times as long as a single Vector lookup,